achrafelkhnissi/1337/42curses/Born2beRoot/knowledge.md

 ```

-## Evaluation
+# Evaluation

-### Project overview
+## Project overview

-1. How the virtual machine work?
+### 1. How the virtual machine work?
-2. What is the basic differences between CentOS and Debian?
-#### 3. What is the purpose of virtual machines?

-The main purpose of VMs is to operate multiple operating systems at the same time, from the same piece of hardware.
-Without virtualization, operating multiple systems — like Windows and Linux — would require two separate physical units. \
 Virtualization uses software to simulate virtual hardware that allows multiple VMs to run on a single machine.
 The physical machine is known as the host while the VMs running on it are called guests.
 This process is managed by software known as a hypervisor.

+### 2. What is the basic differences between CentOS and Debian?
+### 3. What is the purpose of virtual machines?

+The main purpose of VMs is to operate multiple operating systems at the same time, from the same piece of hardware.
+Without virtualization, operating multiple systems — like Windows and Linux — would require two separate physical units. \

-4. If you chose CentOS, Then what is SELinux and DNF are?
+### 4. If you chose CentOS, Then what is SELinux and DNF are?
-5. If you chose Debian, Then what is the difference between aptitude and apt?
+### 5. If you chose Debian, Then what is the difference between aptitude and apt?
-6. What APPArmor is?
+### 6. What APPArmor is?
-7. The script must display information all every 10 minutes.
+### 7. The script must display information all every 10 minutes.

-### Simple setup
+## Simple setup
 1. Pay attention to the password chosen, it must follow the rules imposed in the subject.
 2. Check that the UFW service is started.
 3. Check that the SSH service is started.
 4. Check that the chosen OS is Debian or CentOS.
 5. Check that a user with your login is present on the VM.

-### User
+## User
 1. Check that the user has been added and it belongs to the "sudo" and "user42" groups.
 2. Create a new user.
 Assign it a password of your choice, respecting the subject rules.
 3. Explain how you were able to set up the rules resquested.